 A fiduciary relationship is a relationship of trust.
-This places a duty on statutory directors to act within the best interests of the company, in good faith and honesty.
+This relationship places a duty on statutory directors to act within the best interests of the company, in good faith and honesty.

 These are a statutory director's legal duties: